tmdc-io/juicefs-csi-driver/docs/en/administration/going-production.md

 ### Upgrade CSI Driver

-Upgrade CSI Driver to v0.21.0 or newer versions, so that when faced with authentication issues, CSI Node will simply bypass kubelet and connect API server to watch for changes.
-However, this watch process initiates with a `ListPod` request (with `labelSelector` to minimize performance impact), this adds a minor extra overhead to API server, if your API server is already heavily loaded, consider enabling authentication webhook (see in the next section).
+Upgrade CSI Driver to v0.21.0 or newer versions, so that when faced with authentication issues, CSI Node will simply bypass kubelet and connect APIServer to watch for changes.
+However, this watch process initiates with a `ListPod` request (with `labelSelector` to minimize performance impact), this adds a minor extra overhead to APIServer, if your APIServer is already heavily loaded, consider enabling authentication webhook (see in the next section).

 Notice that CSI Driver must be configured `podInfoOnMount: true` for the above behavior to take effect.
 This problem doesn't exist however with Helm installations, because `podInfoOnMount` is hard-coded into template files and automatically applied between upgrades.
 So with kubectl installations, ensure these settings are put into `k8s.yaml`: